-- A small amount of local anaesthetic is used to numb an area in the scrotal skin using a very fine needle, and once numb, more anaesthetic is infiltrated deeper around the vas (tube carrying the sperm). - The operation consists of removing a piece of the vas through a tiny incision in the scrotal skin and cauterizing the ends using diathermy. - The procedure is then repeated on the other side. - In most cases, only one incision is required.
+- We use a minimally invasive technique.
+A small amount of local anaesthetic is used to numb an area in the scrotal skin using a very fine needle, and once numb, more anaesthetic is infiltrated deeper around the vas (tube carrying the sperm). - The operation consists of removing a piece of the vas through a tiny incision in the scrotal skin and cauterizing the ends and the lumen using diathermy. - The procedure is then repeated on the other side. - In most cases, only one incision is required.
 We prefer to use a couple of dissolvable stitches to close the wound, although this is not always necessary.
 It takes about 2 weeks for the stitches to dissolve.